Sakaki-Aruka/PeepingInventory/README.md

 # PeepingInventory
-You are able to peeping others inventory. (and can steal them.)
+can be able to peeping others inventory. (and can steal them.)
 # How to Use this.
 ## /interception [x] [y]
 - Set a target player name instead [x]